vuejs/vuex/docs/api/index.md

   }
   ```

-  TypeScript users can use an `injectionKey` to retrieve a typed store.
-In order for it to work, you must define the injection key and pass it along with the store when installing the store instance to the Vue app.
+  TypeScript users can use an injection key to retrieve a typed store.
+In order for this to work, you must define the injection key and pass it along with the store when installing the store instance to the Vue app.

   First, declare the injection key using Vue's `InjectionKey` interface.